Can religions that claim to be “Christian” change biblical truths about Christ and God? Or are these religions simply “pseudo Christian”?

 He suffered in the Garden of Gethsemane and on the cross under an immeasurable weight to ransom us from our mortal burdens.
 After three days Jesus Christ overcame death, emerging from the tomb resurrected and winning for us that same reward; He made possible our own resurrection, the permanent union of our spirit and perfected physical body.

 On the surface, the above description of Jesus on the official LDS website appears to follow Christian doctrine.
 At least until we get clear on how Mormons view Jesus.
 Bottom line: Mormons DON’T think Jesus is God, but a separate god created by God.
 And He didn’t resurrect to redeem them, but to ensure their own physical resurrection after death.
-Mormon doctrine strips Jesus of His deity and significantly downplays His role in our lives.
+Mormon doctrine is pseudo Christian because it strips Jesus of His deity and significantly downplays His role in our lives.

 Dr. Lynn Wilder, once a tenured professor at Brigham Young University who is now a Christian, shares that Mormonism doesn’t guide members into correctly viewing Christ: “I didn’t get very far through the New Testament before I realized that the Christ in the Bible was not the Christ I knew in Mormonism.
 And I had sold this Christ short.
 This one was huge.
 This was the one that was real.
 This is the one that I wanted.
 This is the one that changed my life.”